Australasian Plant Pathology Society

 The Australasian Plant Pathology Society (APPS) is a scientific association whose members study plant diseases.
 Its members are located in Australia, New Zealand and Papua New Guinea, and also the Indian, Pacific and Asian regions.
 The society was founded in 1969.

 As part of their membership in APPS, members are also associate members of the International Society for Plant Pathology.

-The 2013 APPS conference was held in Auckland, New Zealand.
+The society holds biennial conferences rotated throughout its eleven regions.
+The 2025 APPS conference was held in Sydney, Australia.